elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-safe-lifting-techniques-to-maintain-proper-body-positioning-in-ergonomics.md

 url: /learn/nursing/questions/what-are-the-safe-lifting-techniques-to-maintain-proper-body-positioning-in-ergonomics
 score: -1.0
 related_article1:
-    id: 169511
+    id: 169497
+    title: >-
-    title: What are the guidelines for safe operation of hoist and sit to stand equipment?
+        What are the key responsibilities of employers under the Health and Safety at Work Act?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-guidelines-for-safe-operation-of-hoist-and-sit-to-stand-equipment
+    url: /learn/nursing/questions/what-are-the-key-responsibilities-of-employers-under-the-health-and-safety-at-work-act
 related_article2:
-    id: 169503
+    id: 169510
+    title: >-
-    title: What is the role of the Health and Safety Executive in workplace safety?
+        What is the importance of ensuring patient consent in care environments?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-health-and-safety-executive-in-workplace-safety
+    url: /learn/nursing/questions/what-is-the-importance-of-ensuring-patient-consent-in-care-environments
 related_article3:
-    id: 169502
+    id: 169507
-    title: How does the TILE risk assessment model evaluate individual capability?
+    title: >-
+        What is the hierarchy of control and how does it help in minimizing manual handling?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-the-tile-risk-assessment-model-evaluate-individual-capability
+    url: /learn/nursing/questions/what-is-the-hierarchy-of-control-and-how-does-it-help-in-minimizing-manual-handling
 related_article4:
-    id: 169498
+    id: 169511
-    title: How should employees report risks and incidents according to the Health and Safety at Work Act?
+    title: >-
+        What are the guidelines for safe operation of hoist and sit to stand equipment?
     subject: Nursing
-    url: /learn/nursing/questions/how-should-employees-report-risks-and-incidents-according-to-the-health-and-safety-at-work-act
+    url: /learn/nursing/questions/what-are-the-guidelines-for-safe-operation-of-hoist-and-sit-to-stand-equipment
 related_article5:
-    id: 169500
+    id: 169512
-    title: How can risks be assessed and reduced in manual handling operations?
+    title: >-
+        Why is it important to keep manual handling training up-to-date?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-risks-be-assessed-and-reduced-in-manual-handling-operations
+    url: /learn/nursing/questions/why-is-it-important-to-keep-manual-handling-training-uptodate
 ---

 &nbsp;